taniapazospuig/operating-systems/README.md

 ## Operating Systems - Universitat Pompeu Fabra

-This repository contains my group deliverables for the **Operating Systems** course, a second-year subject in the Bachelor's degree on *Mathematical Engineering on Data Science* at Universitat Pompeu Fabra, Barcelona.
-The deliverables in this repository correspond to the **2024 edition** of the course.
+This repository contains my group deliverables for the **Operating Systems** course, a second-year subject in the Bachelor's degree on *Mathematical Engineering on Data Science* at Universitat Pompeu Fabra, Barcelona (2024).

 ### Project Details